MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-home.md

 - is used frequently by your closest colleagues
 - is Getting started content

-The screenshots below show a **Simplified** layout for a new user and then for a more experienced user.
+The screenshots below show an example **Simplified** layout for a new user and then for a more experienced user.

 :::image type="content" source="media/end-user-home/power-bi-home.png" alt-text="Screenshot of Simplified view for a new user.":::